ChalmersGU-AI-course/AI-lecture-slides/lecture7.md

 - To choose a variable to change and a new value for it:

-  - Find a variable-value pair that minimizes the number of conflicts.
+  - Find a variable-value pair that minimises the number of conflicts.
   - Select a variable that participates in the most conflicts.
-    Select a value that minimizes the number of conflicts.
+    Select a value that minimises the number of conflicts.
   - Select a variable that appears in any conflict.
-    Select a value that minimizes the number of conflicts.
+    Select a value that minimises the number of conflicts.
   - Select a variable at random.
-    Select a value that minimizes the number of conflicts.
+    Select a value that minimises the number of conflicts.
   - Select a variable and value at random;
     accept this change if it doesn't increase the number of conflicts.